The Story of Santa Claus: Production

 Phil Roman produced the special based on a teleplay by Steven Whitestone and Rachel Koretsky.
 Marie Maxwell and John Thomas wrote the songs.

 Tim Curry was working in more voice acting in 1996, also voicing characters in Jumanji and Adventures from the Book of Virtues that year.
 Jim Cummings was well known for his voice work, and went on to make other Christmas specials such as Beauty and the Beast: The Enchanted Christmas and The Life & Adventures of Santa Claus.

 Broadcast and release

 The special was first broadcast on December 7, 1996, on CBS.
-The special was broadcast annually on CBS until 2016.
+The special was broadcast annually on CBS until 2021.

 It was released on VHS by 20th Century Fox Home Entertainment in 1999 and also later released on a DVD recordable format DVD by CBS Home Entertainment in 2019 too.
 In 2020 the special was briefly added to CBS' streaming service, CBS All Access, now known as Paramount+, but did not transfer to the new platform during that time.
 As of December 2023 it is only legally available to view online via purchase from Amazon.com.
+It returned to MeTV Toons on December 6th, 2025, as part of their "Tis The Season for Toons" holiday-themed programming block.